Here are highlights of our recent community projects:

 In 1997 the Stonington Garden Club, in conjunction with the Stonington Community Center (“COMO”), joined together to create a community garden that the students (ages 5-15) could visit and enjoy.
 The curriculum created by COMO staff integrated the different stages of growth in the garden.
 Complete with raised beds, inclusive of perennials, annuals and full array of vegetables the class programs have flourished.

-The six raised vegetable and flower beds (which includes a wheelchair accessible raised bed), are nestled around a small, quaint pond and seating area directly across the street from the COMO.
+Our plan will include 11 raised vegetable and flower beds.
+There is a lovely, small, quaint pond and seating area directly across the street from the COMO.
 A donated garden shed houses materials and tools.
 In the back of the garden, a shaded pergola with picnic tables is a favorite student spot.
 This was donated by the local Stonington Boy Scouts.
 Over the years, the garden has grown and become an integral part of the COMO’s curriculum.

-Traditionally, each Spring, the current provisional class is apprenticed alongside the previous year’s class to rejuvenate the garden: new plants are sown and seeds from the prior year’s garden are cultivated as well.
+Traditionally, each Spring, the Children’s Garden Committee plans the spring and summer garden (inclusive of growing some plants by seed).
+New plants are sown and seeds from the prior year’s garden are cultivated as well.
 The garden is more than an educational tool or a peaceful place to relax; this garden is only one way the COMO has rooted itself as a part of the community.

 The Stonington Garden Club has had a long history in which scores of members have had rewarding and pleasurable times working together.
 From 1985 to the present, the following projects have been funded.
 Many are ongoing: